 When I reached the top, I saw before me a large shining oak door with a bronze knocker shaped like a griffin.
 I took a deep breath and knocked quietly.
 Lockhart and Mr. Hagrid had both reached the top now and were pressing me rather uncomfortably in the small space.
 Fortunately, the door opened right away to admit us into a large circular office.
 Portraits of dozens of sleeping witches and wizards adorned the walls in the few spaces not covered with bookshelves.
 Numerous silver instruments were strewn about on spindly tables, and to my left an enormous golden bird perched with its head resting under its wing.

 “Ah!
 Hagrid!” a voice to my right called.
 Albus Dumbledore, for it could only be he, stepped out from behind the opened door where he had apparently been browsing his books.
-He was still dressed in his daywear composing of elegant navy velvet robes that made his long hair and beard glisten like silver.
+He was still dressed in his daywear composing of elegant navy velvet robes that made his long hair and beard glisten like polished silver.
 His aged face broke into a large, friendly smile when he saw me.

 “Mistress Asphodel,” he said as he extended a wizened hand from his robes.
-He then surprised (and charmed) me greatly by taking my hand and bringing it lightly to his lips.
+He then surprised (and charmed) me by taking my hand and bringing it lightly to his lips.
 “I am most enchanted to finally meet you,” he said as he clasped my hand with both of his.
 His hands were warm and surprisingly soft.

 “Well, I hardly wish to keep you at this late hour.
 I’m delighted to see you both have arrived without trouble, and I am eager to talk with you in depth tomorrow at breakfast.
-For now,” Professor Dumbledore motioned to Mr. Hagrid who had hung back by the door, “Hagrid will show you to your rooms so you can settle in for the night.
+For now,” Professor Dumbledore motioned to Mr. Hagrid who had hung back by the door, “Hagrid, our esteemed gamekeeper, will show you to your rooms so you can settle in for the night.
 Breakfast is at nine o’clock.
 I look forward to seeing you both there!”
 With that, Professor Dumbledore gave a little bow and stepped back to allow Mr. Hagrid to open the door once more.

 “This’ll be yers alone; no one else’ll have a copy.
 Dumbledore allows fer staff ter add any spells yeh may want for extra protections, but I reckon yeh won’ need ‘em.
 Hogwarts students mind their own business.”
 With that, he fit the key into the lock and gave it a sharp wiggle.
 The door sprang open and instantly alight were several candelabra throughout the room as well as a large fireplace by the door.